FRC-7850/7850ProgrammingRequirements/README.md

 ### **_Wiring Requirements_**
   - CAN circuits shall be wired with 22 AWG Green and Yellow twisted pair wires.
   - Twisted pair wires shall have at least 2 twists per inch of wire.
     - Green wire shall be used for CAN Low.
     - Yellow wire shall be used for CAN High.
+  - Twisted pair wires shall have at least 2 twists per inch of wire.
   - CAN wires shall be terminated using [JST SM](https://www.jst-mfg.com/product/pdf/eng/eSM.pdf) series connectors, with pins SYM-001T-P0.6 and SHF-001T-0.8BS.
   - CAN wires shall be inserted into the connectors such that CAN High is Pin 1 and CAN Low is Pin 2.
   - CAN circuit shall begin at the RIO or Robot Controller.